arawa/mattermost-install-guide/README.md

 # Mattermost at Arawa

-Strong of an XMPP chat experience, Arawa recently decided to choose a more advanced and full featured team chat solution.
-Several FOSS tools have been investigated, and the final decision has been to choose Mattermost as in-house chat tool.

 This repo gathers all the documentation and notes we took about during our journey with Mattermost.

 In this repo: